Terms and Conditions of SNOWBOARD ZEZULA s.r.o. valid from 6 January 2023

-3. The Data Controller did not appoint a Data Protection Officer.
+3. The Administrator did not appoint a Data Protection Officer.

 II.
-Sources and categories of processed personal data
+Sources and Categories of Personal Data Processed

-- The Data Controller handles the personal data you have provided to him/her or the personal data that the Controller has received on the basis of your order.
+- The administrator processes personal data that you have provided to the or personal data that the administrator has obtained on the basis of the fulfilment of your order.

-- The Data Controller handles your identification, contact information and data necessary for the performance of the contract, including the electronic cookie file.
+- The administrator processes your identification, contact and data necessary for the performance of the contract, including the electronic cookie.

-- If you have subscribed to our newsletter, then the Controller handles your email address and the date of subscription to send the commercial emails ralted to the goods offered in the online store www.snowboard-zezula.com.
+- If you have subscribed to our newsletter, the administrator then processes your email address and a time record of when you agreed to receive commercial offers related to the goods offered in the www.snowboard-zezula.com e-shop.

-- the legitimate interest of the Controller in communicating with the potential customer/visitor of the site after completing the contact form
+- the legitimate interest of the administrator in communicating with a potential customer/visitor of the website after filling in the contact form,

 2. The purpose of processing personal data is

-- arranging your order and exercising the rights and obligations arising from the contractual relationship between you and the Data Controller; personal data necessary for the successful execution of the order (name and address, contact), personal data provision is a necessary requirement for the conclusion and performance of the contract, without providing personal data it is not possible to conclude the contract or to fulfill it by the Data Controller
+- processing your order and exercising the rights and obligations arising from the contractual relationship between you and the Administrator; when placing an order, personal data are required that are necessary for the successful processing of the order (name and address, contact), the provision of personal data is a necessary requirement for the conclusion and performance of the contract, without the provision of personal data, it is not possible to conclude the contract or its performance by the Administrator,

-- for the period necessary to exercise the rights and obligations arising out of the contractual relationship between you and the trustee and the enforcement of the claims under these contractual relationships (for a period of 10 years from the termination of the contractual relationship),
+- for the period necessary to exercise the rights and obligations arising from the contractual relationship between you and the administrator and to assert claims under these contractual relationships (for a period of 10 years from the termination of the contractual relationship).

-- until consent to the processing of personal data for marketing purposes is revoked, for a maximum of 10 years if personal data are processed under consent.
+- for as long as consent to the processing of personal data for marketing purposes is withdrawn, but no longer than 10 years if the personal data is processed on the basis of consent.

-2. At the end of the retention period, the administrator will erase personal data.
+2. After the expiry of the retention period, the Administrator will delete the personal data.

 1. The recipients of personal data are persons

-- providing online store services and other services related to the operation of the online store,
+- providing e-shop operation services and other services in connection with the operation of the e-shop,

 - the right to access your personal data under Article 15 of the GDPR,